-A continuation of PHY 243.
+PHY 244 Electricity and Magnetism Four credit hours A continuation of physics 243.
 This course offers an introduction to the physics of electricity and magnetism, including electric fields, electric currents, circuits, magnetic fields, Maxwell's equations, and electromagnetic waves.
-Three hours of lecture and three hours of laboratory per week.
-Prerequisite: a grade of C or higher in PHY 243 and MTH 232 or consent of the department.
+Three lecture hours and three hours of laboratory a week.
+Prerequisites: A grade of C or higher in PHY243 and Math 232 or consent of the Department